 Judges should value the natural grace and beauty of the Flat Shod Tennessee Walking Horse.
-Talent should be rewarded in the Flat Shod Tennessee Walking Show Horse.
 This horse must exhibit a strong and pronounced four beat gait with a long stride, pronounced lift and reach and a cadenced headshake.
 This horse should not appear artificial, labored or cramped in its way of going.
 An up and down head motion (not side to side) is the standard and a side to side head motion must be penalized.
 Manners and suitability as a pleasure mount are paramount.
 Horses must be obedient with prompt gait transitions and the transition from one gait to another should be smooth and effortless.
 All Flat Shod Pleasure entries should have comfortable gaits; giving the distinct impression it is an agreeable mount to ride.
 The Flat Shod Pleasure horse should be effortless in their motion and for their rider.